 - ⅓ cup chopped Onions

-- ¾ tsp Chili Powder, adjust to taste
+- ¾ teaspoon Chili Powder, adjust to taste

 - Wash eggplants, cut the stalk.
 Cut eggplant lengthwise into 4-6 pieces depending on the size and put them in a bowl of salted water until ready to use.
 This avoids discoloration of eggplants.